Describing Art In Spanish | Spanish Art Vocabulary

 - Diego Rivera pintó Modesta en el año 1937.
 Hay una niña muy seria sentada en una silla de madera con flores.
 Sus pies no llegan al suelo.
 Su pelo es corto.
 Ella está dentro de una casa.
 Tiene el suelo de madera y las paredes grises.
 Ella mira detrás de mí…

 - Diego Rivera painted Modesta in the year 1937.
-There is a very serious girl seated on a wood chair with flowers.
+There is a very serious girl seated on a wooden chair with flowers.
 Her feet do not reach the floor.
 Her hair is short.
 She is inside a house.
 It has a wood floor and gray walls.
 She looks behind me…

 1. Lesson Topics

-First, select the artist, movement or civilization and the specific artwork you will cover over the term.
+First, select the artist, movement, or civilization and the specific artwork you will cover over the term.
 One lesson covers one artwork.
 Over the term, several artworks can be completed, then combined together at the end.

 2. Select several artworks.

 Once you have selected your topic, gather images of a few of their artworks.
-These can be displayed electronically on your computer, television, tablet or phone.
+These can be displayed electronically on your computer, television, tablet, or phone.
 Another option is to print them for personal use.

 - Print at home on a color printer with regular paper (or photo gloss)